Academic art: Teaching principles and cursus

 If approved, they would then draw from plaster casts of famous classical sculptures.
 Only after acquiring these skills were artists permitted entrance to classes in which a live model posed.
 Painting was not taught at the École des Beaux-Arts until after 1863.
 To learn to paint with a brush, the student first had to demonstrate proficiency in drawing, which was considered the foundation of academic painting.
 Only then could the pupil join the studio of an academician and learn how to paint.
 Throughout the entire process, competitions with a predetermined subject and a specific allotted period of time measured each student's progress.

-The most famous art competition for students was the Prix de Rome.
-The winner of the Prix de Rome was awarded a fellowship to study at the Académie française's school at the Villa Medici in Rome for up to five years.
+The most famous art competition for students was the Prix de Rome, whose winner was awarded a fellowship to study at the Académie française's school at the Villa Medici in Rome for up to five years.
 To compete, an artist had to be of French nationality, male, under 30 years of age, and single.
-He had to have met the entrance requirements of the École and have the support of a well-known art teacher.
+He had to have met the entrance requirements of the École des Beaux-Arts and have the support of a well-known art teacher.
 The competition was grueling, involving several stages before the final one, in which 10 competitors were sequestered in studios for 72 days to paint their final history paintings.
 The winner was essentially assured a successful professional career.

-As noted, a successful showing at the Salon was a seal of approval for an artist.
-Artists petitioned the hanging committee for optimal placement "on the line," or at eye level.
-After the exhibition opened, artists complained if their works were "skyed," or hung too high.
+As noted, a successful showing at the Salon, the exhibition of work founded by the École des Beaux-Arts, was a seal of approval for an artist.
+Artists petitioned the hanging committee for optimal placement "on the line", or at eye level.
+After the exhibition opened, artists complained if their works were "skyed", or hung too high.
 The ultimate achievement for the professional artist was election to membership in the Académie française and the right to be known as an academician.
+This depended on his consistency in exhibitions at the salons and the permanence of his production at a level of excellence.